mhueckst/weather_matrix/README.md

 The site uses a postgres backend to hold the location data for the forecast fetches, and uses a Django microservice to populate the database with the location data.
+In addition, it uses the auth0-react-sdk to authenticate a user (though this functionally does nothing).

 Everything is containerized, and can be run by simply following the instructions below.